SilenceInside/cryptoinfo/README.md

 # cryptoinfo
-Show most popular crypto currencies and their prices
+Show most popular crypto currencies and their prices using websockets

 python=>3.8  django=>3 vue=>3